Esan2019/File-deleter/README.md

 # File deleter
 A simple command-line tool to batch delete files.
 ## Usage
-Since there is no graphical user interface (GUI), you may use the standard `java -jar` command, passing the tool's filename as paramater.
+Since there is no graphical user interface (GUI), you may use the standard `java -jar` command, passing the tool's filename as parameter.

 After that, the process is intuitive and prompted on screen.